 Investments will be available for up to five recipients in 2017.

-Only Massachusetts-based applicants that fit the MassCEC definition of “clean energy” (defined in the MassCEC Enabling Legislation here) and that have successfully graduated within the current year from the following accelerator programs are eligible:
+Only Massachusetts-based applicants whose primary business fits the MassCEC definition of “clean energy” (defined in the MassCEC Enabling Legislation here), and that have successfully graduated within the current year from the following accelerator programs, are eligible:

 - Techstars Boston

 Awards to applicants not currently located in Massachusetts will be contingent on proof of relocation to the Commonwealth.
 Detailed requirements can be found in the “Eligibility” section of the Solicitation for Applications.